-The overall compensation will be £6000, for all three challenge, as shown in the table below.
+The overall compensation will be vary by group, as shown in the table below.

 The exact number of visits and amount of blood that will be taken will depend on when you are diagnosed with malaria.
 If you choose to leave the study early or are withdrawn from the study you will be compensated according to the length of your participation based on these figures.
 You should note that compensation payments received in this trial may have an impact on your entitlement to benefits.